Gas meter on wall at home

 What are your responsibilities with your gas meter?

 You must provide safe and clear access to your gas meter for maintenance, meter readings and supply connections or disconnections.
-On your gas bill, there should be a scheduled date of the next meter reading, so make sure there are no obstructions present, such as a locked gate or unsecured dog.
+On your gas bill, there should be a scheduled date for the next meter reading, so make sure there are no obstructions present, such as a locked gate or unsecured dog.
 Failure to provide safe and clear access will result in your energy retailer estimating your next bill.

 Can you save money by reading your own meter?